evennia/evennia/docs/source/Python-basic-tutorial-part-two.md

     """
     def at_before_say(self, message, **kwargs):
-        "Called before say, allows for tweaking message" return "{} ...".format(message)
+        "Called before say, allows for tweaking message" return f"{message} ..."
 ```

 So we add our own version of `at_before_say`, duplicating the `def` line from the parent but putting new code in it.
 All we do in this tutorial is to add an ellipsis (`...`) to the message as it passes through the method.

-The `format` is a standard method on Python strings.
-It looks for placeholders `{}` in the string and replaces that placeholder with its arguments in the same order.
-In this case we are inserting the original `message` into the place of the `{}` and follow it with `...`.
-Python has very powerful [string formatting](https://docs.python.org/2/library/string.html#format-specification-mini-language) and you are wise to learn those well.
+Note that `f` in front of the string, it means we turned the string into a 'formatted string'.
+We can now easily inject stuff directly into the string by wrapping them in curly brackets `{ }`.
+In this example, we put the incoming `message` into the string, followed by an ellipsis.
+This is only one way to format a string.
+Python has very powerful [string formatting](https://docs.python.org/2/library/string.html#format-specification-mini-language) and you are wise to learn it well, considering your game will be mainly text-based.

 > You could also copy & paste the relevant method from `DefaultObject` here to get the full doc string.
 For more complex methods, or if you only want to change some small part of the default behavior, copy & pasting will eliminate the need to constantly look up the original method and keep you sane.